This locomotive was built by Robert Stephenson & Hawthorn in 1941 and was supplied new to Chatham Dockyard where it has spent all of its working life.

 In December 1986 the locomotive was withdrawn from service for its first 10 year boiler overhaul in preservation.

 At the end of its 10 year boiler certificate in December 1996, the locomotive was withdrawn from service and placed in store until 1999, when its second major overhaul began, with the locomotive returning to service in 2001.
 This work was carried out by Atkins at Swindon.

-The locomotive has been taken out of service again at the end of October 2011 to be completely stripped down for its third major overhaul.
-This work is being carried out at the Historic Dockyard, Chatham, by members of the North Kent Industrial Locomotive Society.
+The locomotive was taken out of service again at the end of October 2011 to be completely stripped down for its third major overhaul.
+This work was carried out at the Historic Dockyard, Chatham, by members of the North Kent Industrial Locomotive Society.

 By the summer of 2020 the locomotive was operational.